How to Avoid Nanny Scams

 One way to avoid scams (or reduce your risk of scams) and find a good job as a nanny is to use a reputable agency.
 Keep in mind that an agency should never charge you, the nanny, to use the agency – all fees should be paid for by the family.
 Check out sites like Care.com, Urbansitter.com, and Babysitters4hire.com, among others.

 If you are looking for international nanny jobs, work with an agency that can help you gather all required documentation, such as a work visa.
 You can also find local nanny jobs in the classifieds, both in your local newspaper and online.

-Also make sure you interview with a family before accepting a job.
-Meeting with the family, including the children, is a great way to decide whether or not a job is the right fit for you.
+Also, make sure you interview with a family before accepting a job.
+Meeting with the family, including the children, is a great way to decide whether or not a job is a right fit for you.